cast-org/figuration/site/4.2/get-started/migration.md

 ## v4.3.0

 ### CSS
+- Reboot now has an opinionated sizing for the browser default checkbox and radio inputs.
 - `z-index` values for tooltip, popover, modal-backdrop and modal elements were increased slightly to make space for the new Offcanvas components.

 ### Layout